OskolOsk/op-stack-bridge-example/README.md

-An example of how to use the OP SDK to bridge.
+юююAn example of how to use the OP SDK to bridge.
 See [Optimism's tutorials](https://github.com/ethereum-optimism/optimism-tutorial) for more.